Social Media & Electronic Communication Policy

 Do not forward personal information on to other people or groups outside of the Council, this includes names, addresses, email, IP addresses and cookie identifiers.

-Members and the Clerk may use SMS as a convenient way to communicate at times.
+Members and the Clerk may use SMS/WhatsApp as convenient ways to communicate at times.
 All are reminded that this policy also applies to such messages.

-If this medium is used to communicate please note that this policy also applies to the use of video conferencing.
+If these mediums are used to communicate please note that this policy also applies to the use of video conferencing.

 Internal communication and access to information within the Council